racheltwu/django_w3c_validator/README.md

 Usage
 -----

-Call the management command `validate` to validate all the internal urls on your site.
+Run the managagement command to validate all the internal urls on your site:

+        python manage.py validate_html

 The command will detect your domain name from your settings file and proceed to crawl it for all internal links, and save all found urls to a text file to use again later.
 If this file already exists, it will not crawl the site again unless you pass the `--crawl` option with the command.